SanPen/GridCal/README.md

 # GridCal

 This software aims to be a complete platform for power systems research and simulation.
+[Whatch the video](https://youtu.be/O6lv-d8z39k)

 It is based on PyPower (MatPower for python) and it is compatible with Matpower files, and many more to come.